HelmchenLabSoftware/Cascade/README.md

-# Calibrated-inference-of-spiking
+# Calibrated inference of spiking from calcium imaging data

-Calibrated inference of spiking from calcium imaging data
+Work in progress